Episode 31: The hidden cost of rock stars—and what great leaders do instead

 🚩 2.
 Fragility

-When one person holds the keys to success, the whole team wobbles when they leave or falter.
+When one person holds the keys to success, the system wobbles if they falter or leave.

 🚩 3.
 Disengagement